elubilu/hybrid-cipher/README.md

 app.hybridCypherDecryption("846673641672826571", 'Secretekey') # return  hov_~d{hr // here the result is wrong, it supposed to be 'HelloWorld'

 ```
-In such scenario, hacker knows your app generated key and secrete key  they can't steal your data as we have used two layers of cipher model which are Vigenere Cipher and Polybius Cipher.
+#### In such scenario, hacker knows your app generated key and secrete key  they can't steal your data as we have used two layers of cipher model which are Vigenere Cipher and Polybius Cipher.
-The generated key will looks like Vigenere Cipher so they will try to get the data by decrypting this methodology where we have used a new and custom methods for it.
+#### The generated key will looks like Vigenere Cipher so they will try to get the data by decrypting this methodology where we have used a new and custom methods for it.

+## DFD of Hybrid Cipher:
+#### A product program will be composed to exhibit the viability of the calculation utilizing python coding and cryptanalysis technique will be performed on the ciphertext.
+A flowchart depicting the Hybrid Algorithm is as shown:

 ![Alt text](images/DFD.jpg "Hybrid Cipher DFD")